My Story of Becoming a New Mom

 - Screen time or no screen time?

 Parenting can be hard.
 There is so much information and judgment to filter through.
-This service is best for parents (or parents-to-be) who are interested in strengthening their parenting skills and learning new tools to become the parents they want to be.
+In addition, Perinatal Mood and Anxiety Disorders (PMAD) affect 15-20% of moms and dads.
+This service is best for parents (or parents-to-be) who are interested in nonjudgmental support, strengthening their parenting skills and learning new tools to become the parents they want to be.

 “…the question isn’t so much ‘Are you parenting the right way?’ as it is: ‘Are you the adult that you want your child to grow up to be?'”